 Professional Teeth Cleanings

 Why is it so important to get your teeth professionally cleaned?
-Over time, a layer of plaque — which is a sticky film that is rich in bacteria — and hard deposits — called calculus or tartar — builds up on the teeth and is almost impossible to remove without the use of special dental tools.
-If you let this build up sit below the gum line or on your teeth, it creates the ideal environment for bacteria growth.
-This bacteria produces acids that cause gum disease, tooth decay and eventually an infection in your gums.
-Dental infections aren’t just confined to the mouth, either, and can lead diseases affecting the entire body.
+Over time, a layer of plaque — which is a sticky film rich in bacteria — and hard deposits (called calculus or tartar) builds up on the teeth and is almost impossible to remove without the use of special dental tools.
+If you let this build-up sit below the gum line or on your teeth, it creates the ideal environment for bacteria growth.
+This bacteria produces acids that cause gum disease, tooth decay, and eventually an infection in your gums.
+Dental infections aren’t just confined to the mouth, either, and can lead to diseases affecting the entire body.

 It’s much easier (and more affordable) to prevent a dental problem than it is to treat it, which is exactly why dentists recommend getting your teeth cleaned every six months.
-While your teeth are being cleaned, it’s the perfect opportunity for our dentist to thoroughly examine your oral health.
-With regular teeth cleanings and dental examinations, you can take control over your oral health and prevent the two most common dental problems — gum disease and dental decay.
+During your teeth cleaning appointment, your dentist also has the opportunity to examine your oral health.
+With regular teeth cleanings and dental examinations, you can take control of your oral health and prevent the two most common dental problems — gum disease and dental decay.

 The Professional Cleaning Procedure

 In most cases, teeth cleanings are performed by a dental hygienist — an experienced technician who is highly trained to clean the teeth using specifically designed tools.
 Everyone has their own unique needs, and we can tailor your cleaning to ensure that you get the very best results.
 However, most cleanings follow the same basic steps.

 First, the dental hygienist will perform an examination of your oral tissues to evaluate how healthy they are.
 Then, they will use either metal instruments — called curettes — or an ultrasonic scaler to remove any tartar or plaque that may have built up on your teeth.